What does an electrician helper do?

 A journeyman is an experienced worker whose role will vary on the line of industry where one is involved.
 They work without supervision from a master craftsman.
 Most of the responsibilities will revolve around performing manual work such as carpentry, plumbing, electrical and mechanical tasks, and other forms of trade.
 Furthermore, a journeyman can choose whether to work independently or to be part of a business entity.
 They can also recruit and train an apprentice, or even pursue to become a master in their preferred field.

-There are some key differences in responsibilities as well.
-For example, an electrician helper responsibilities require skills like "run conduit," "receptacles," "ladders," and "switches."
+There are some key differences in the responsibilities of each position.
+For example, electrician helper responsibilities require skills like "run conduit," "receptacles," "ladders," and "switches."
 Meanwhile a typical journeyman has skills in areas such as "work ethic," "strong work ethic," "safety procedures," and "plumbing."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 Plumbers specialize in assembling, detecting issues, maintaining, and repairing pipes and systems that can either involve water or gas distribution in a home or establishment, ensuring that they function efficiently.
 Additionally, Plumbers can also install various materials such as kitchen or bathroom sinks, toilets, appliances, and more.
 Among the tasks may revolve around training other plumbers or coordinating with other workers involved on a project, clearing obstructions and handling waste disposal, informing clients about the costs and process of repairs, and building rapport with them.

-But both careers also use different skills, according to real electrician helper resumes.
-While electrician helper responsibilities can utilize skills like "run conduit," "receptacles," "emt," and "switches," some plumbers use skills like "plumbing," "plumbers," "customer service," and "cast iron."
+Each career also uses different skills, according to real electrician helper resumes.
+While electrician helper responsibilities can utilize skills like "run conduit," "receptacles," "emt," and "switches," plumbers use skills like "plumbing," "plumbers," "customer service," and "cast iron."

 A pipefitter specializes in pipe systems.
 They are mostly responsible for cutting, assembling, installing, and maintaining the pipes' condition within homes or establishments.
 There are also instances when a pipe fitter has to visit sites, investigate problems, and conduct tests and repairs when necessary.
 Most pipefitters work in a group setting and are required to communicate and coordinate with co-workers, all while adhering to a company's standards and safety policies.

-Some important key differences between the two careers are a few of the skills necessary to fulfill responsibilities.
-Some examples from electrician helper resumes include skills like "run conduit," "receptacles," "ladders," and "emt," whereas a pipe fitter might be skilled in "carbon steel," "safety procedures," "isometric drawings," and "hot water. "
+Some important key differences between the two careers include a few of the skills necessary to fulfill the responsibilities of each.
+Some examples from electrician helper resumes include skills like "run conduit," "receptacles," "ladders," and "emt," whereas a pipe fitter is more likely to list skills in "carbon steel," "safety procedures," "isometric drawings," and "hot water. "